Earthfiredrake/SWL-Cartographer/README.md

 <br/>TSW: [TSW Directory]\Data\Gui\Customized\Flash.
 <br/>SWL: [SWL Directory]\Data\Gui\Custom\Flash.

-When upgrading, existing .bxml files in the Cartographer directory should be deleted to ensure changes in the .xml files are loaded (whichever is newer seems to take precedence).
+The safest method for upgrading (required for installing) is to have the client closed and delete any existing .bxml files in the Cartographer directory.
+Hotpatching (using /reloadui) works as long as neither Modules.xml or LoginPrefs.xml (stable since v1.0.0, but I may forget to update this) have changed.

 I intend to permit setting migration from the first public beta to v1.0.x, but this may be subject to change.
 As with my other mods, this update compatibility window will occasionally be shifted to reduce legacy code clutter.

 ## Change Log

+Version Next
++ Change to Modules.xml & LoginPrefs.xml (standardization of DV names)

 Version 0.1.4-alpha
 + Krampusnacht waypoint pack